 - Take along your child's favorite blanket, stuffed animal, or other comfort object.
 In fact, take two, in case the first one is lost.
 That way you won't spend precious vacation time searching for a replacement.

 - Schedule plenty of kid-friendly activities.
 Museum tours and fancy dinners might be your cup of tea, but most young children will be bored.
 And they'll let you know it -- along with everyone else within earshot.
 Keep adult activities short, and alternate with kid stops.
-Or trade off with your spouse: One of you might go shopping while the other plays with the kids at the park, then swap.
+Or trade off with your spouse: One of you might visit a museum while the other plays with the kids at the park, then swap.

 - Keep meals simple.
 Forget restaurants that offer exotic fare unless you're sure they'll have a few things your child will enjoy.
-Even Grandma's macaroni and cheese may be met with tears if it's not what your child is used to.
 Eating regular, low-fat meals and drinking plenty of fluids will also help your child avoid constipation, a common complaint with travelers.
 If you're traveling overseas, drink only boiled water or bottled spring water, cook and rinse all vegetables, and peel all fruits to stave off diarrhea.

 - Prepare your child.
 If you're planning to leave him with friends or relatives while you take a side trip, plan it late in your visit so your kid has a chance to get to know his caregivers and is comfortable in the new surroundings.

-If you focus on showing your child a good time rather than squeezing in one more sight or visiting with one more set of relatives, chances are you'll have a great time, and you'll all look forward to the next vacation.
+If you focus on showing your child a good time rather than squeezing in one more sight, chances are you'll have a great time, and you'll all look forward to the next vacation.

 Robert H. Pantell M.D., James F. Fries M.D., Donald M. Vickery M.D., Taking Care of Your Child: A Parent's Illustrated Guide to Complete Medical Care.
 Perseus Books Publishing, L.L.C.